LISE++

 -

-Select the "Setting" submenu by moving the mouse on it
+Select the “Settings” submenu by moving the mouse over it until it is highlighted, and then click.

 -